• Skip to primary navigation

 1. Place the graham crackers and butter in a food processor and pulse until you have fine crumbs.
 Alternatively, crush the graham crackers and stir in the butter.

-2. Equally divide the crumbs among 5 small serving plates.
+2. Evenly divide the crumbs among 5 small serving plates.

 3. Remove the cheesecake eggs and push them out of the mold, placing one on each of the plates.